ajkavanagh/openstack-bundles/stable/openstack-base/README.md

     curl http://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-amd64-disk1.img | \
         openstack image create --public --container-format=bare --disk-format=qcow2 xenial

 Images for other architectures can be obtained from [Ubuntu Cloud Images][].
-Be sure to use the appropriate image for the cpu architecture.
+Be sure to use the appropriate image for the CPU architecture.

 **Note:** for ARM 64-bit (arm64) guests, you will also need to configure the image to boot in UEFI mode: